 When we think of any country in the world, we instantly think of the best leader the country has or had in the past who transformed the destiny of the country for better or for worse.
 For example, if we think of India, we think of Mahatma Gandhi and the present leader Narendra Modi.
-Similarly, when we think of USA, we think of Benjamin Franklin.
+Similarly, when we think of the USA, we think of Benjamin Franklin.
 This list goes on for every other nation in the world.
-The work of such leader has changed the fate of nations giving people new hopes and direction.
-No doubt, the country rise of fall only because of the leader the country has.
+The work of such leaders has changed the fate of nations giving people new hopes and direction.
+No doubt, the country rises or falls only because of the leader the country has.

 Nepal is one of the few counters with a rich history and lots of achievements in the past.
-It had many memorable leaders who have changed the fate of a nation with their ideas, dedication, hard work and love for their people.
+It had many memorable leaders who have changed the face of a nation with their ideas, dedication, hard work, and love for their people.
 Here, we present you the 10 most influential political leaders of Nepal, who are no more.
-Their contribution in the course of development of the country has been very eminent.
+Their contribution in the course of the development of the country has been very eminent.

 Top 10 Most Popular Leader in Nepal, Who are no More